Available in the Enterprise version

 - If you see a button labeled ‘Install’, clicking it will complete the installation and redirect you back to Salto

 - If the button is labeled ‘Request’, your GitHub organization admin should receive a request notification from GitHub to approve your installation request, since your user has insufficient privileges.
 We recommend talking directly with your GitHub admin, as GitHub notifications are easy to miss

 Once your installation was approved and completed successfully you should be able to see your repositories with the Salto app.

 If you are on the 'Other' tab, you will see a URL field where you should add the HTTPS URL of your Git on-premise or Git cloud provider.
 Then add your authentication details, commit email address and add your provider.

 - When copying the URL from your Git service to Salto's Git settings, be sure to only copy the main URL, excluding the project name, which is the URL ending segment.
 The project name should be pasted when configuring Git with a Salto workspace.

 - If you are using a Git on-premise, follow the Firewall configuration section below to make sure Salto can access your Git repos.

-In order to allow Salto to access your on-premise Git, ask your IT admin to configure the firewall to allow our IP addresses on port 443:
+In order to allow Salto to access your on-premise Git, please follow the instructions in this page

 Updated about 1 month ago